Tender, juicy Garlic Butter Baked Chicken Breast, that’s packed with flavour from the garlic butter sauce. It’s totally a win win!

 More Chicken Breast Recipes to Try:

-- Delicious Baked Chicken Breast Recipe that it’s super easy to make.
+- Delicious Baked Chicken Breast Recipe or Chicken Mushroom that are both super easy to make.

 - Super Juicy Chicken Breast that we love for dinner.

 - Chicken Breast and it’s stays good in the fridge for up to 4 days.